contrailcirrus/contrails-notebook-dash/src/cost-explorer/index.md

 <details>
 <summary>Additional Fuel [%]</summary>

-*Additional fleet-wide fuel consumption, as a percentage of total fuel consumption.*
+*Additional fuel (across the whole fleet) for contrail avoidance, as a percentage of global annual fuel consumption.*

 </details>